cityiot/electric-bus-data-collector/spec.md

 ## Description

-This document describes how measurements from electric buses originally stored in Wapice IoT-Ticket will be stored to FIWARE.
+This document describes how measurements from electric buses originally stored in Wapice IoT-Ticket are stored to FIWARE.

 ## Data Model